dune-project/dune-functions/doc/doxygen/examples/poisson-pq2-py.md

 and the assembled source term vector `b`.

 The next code block manages the handling of the Dirichlet boundary conditions.
-In this example, the entire boundary is the Dirichet boundary, for simplicity.
+In this example, the entire boundary is the Dirichet boundary.
-To find all degrees of freedom on the grid boundary, the method `markBoundaryDOFs` (explained below) marks them by setting the corresponding value in an array called `isDirichlet` to `True`.
+To find all degrees of freedom on the grid boundary, the method `forEachBoundaryDOF` visits each degree of freedom (DOF) associated to the grid boundary and calls the callback function `markDOF` with the global index of that degree of freedom.
+This callback then sets the corresponding entry in an array called `isDirichlet` to `True`.

+@snippet poisson-pq2.py dirichletDOFs

 Then, the function \f$ g \f$ from the problem formulation is defined.
 In this example the Dirichlet values are given by the closed-form expression
 \f[